Wanchufley/mkdocs-blog/docs/file-explorer.md

 ### 📂 ansible
 ??? info "Ansible Playbooks and Roles"
-    **Description**: Collection of Ansible playbooks and roles I use to automate my system configurations and deployments.

     *Playbooks and roles will be added as they are mentioned in blog posts...*

 ### 📂 docker
 ??? info "Docker Configurations"
-    **Description**: Docker compose files and configurations for various services I run in my homelab.

     ??? abstract "arr-stack"
-        **Description**: Media management stack (*arr applications)

         ??? example "View docker-compose.yaml"
             ```yaml